-Agricultural inspections will be one of many government duties that will be transferred to the new Border Management Agency (BMA), which will take over Home Affairs' existing responsibility for border management.
-Frontline agricultural inspectors are anticipated to be officially transferred to the new agency, as well.
-DALRRD will continue to create inspection guidelines.
+Agricultural inspections were one of many government duties transferred to the new Border Management Authority (BMA) (Border Management Authority).
+However, DALRRD will continue to create inspection guidelines.
 Please see Post's GAIN report for further details on BMA and the transfer of inspection duties.

-Following inspection of the imported commodities, and if the shipment meets the import requirements, the BMA inspectors will release the products.
+If inspectors determine that the shipment meets the import requirements, the BMA inspectors will release the products.
 Once the consignment has been released by the inspectors, the importer/agent must take the import documents to the South African Revenue Service (SARS) for final release.
-If the shipment does not meet the import requirements, risk management measures will be recommended.
+However, if the shipment does not meet the import requirements, risk management measures will be recommended.
 The shipment may be treated and cleared to enter South Africa or rejected and refused entry.
 If the shipment has been rejected, the importer together with the exporter, may decide whether the product should be destroyed, returned to the country of origin, or re-routed to another country.
-Note that a shipment re-routed to another country must meet import requirements for that country.
+Note that a shipment re-routed to another country must meet import requirements for that country, although prior experience in exercising this option has met with resistance from officials.